Alignak-monitoring/alignak-doc/source/04_configuration/modules.rst

 Alignak modules (official way)
 ------------------------------

-Alignak modules use namespace of alignak.
+Alignak modules are available on pip with name begin with "alignak_module_".
 To install them, install with pip command::

      pip install alignak_module_nameofmodule